S.O.A.P. (duo): History

 Their first album, Not Like Other Girls, was released on 18 March 1998 in Denmark for Sony Music Entertainment.
 It was released in the US on 5 May, as a self-titled album on Crave Records, with a European release under Sony held around the same time.
 Remee wrote the lyrics for the album, which was produced by Holger Lagerfeldt.
 The album was certified gold in Finland and Denmark, and had sold over 15,000 copies in the US by July 1998.
 By August 2000, it had sold 1.5 million copies worldwide.
-It featured the successful debut single, This Is How We Party, which spent ten weeks in the top five in Denmark, reached No.1 in Sweden where it achieved gold status, and was also certified platinum in Australia, where it reached No. 7.
+It featured the successful debut single, "This Is How We Party", which spent ten weeks in the top five in Denmark, reached No. 1 in Sweden where it achieved gold status, and was also certified platinum in Australia, where it reached No. 7.
 The song found significant radio coverage in the US, and S.O.A.P. were described in Billboard as "looking to be the biggest thing out of Denmark since Aqua."
-The second single from the album, Ladidi Ladida, was certified gold in Australia, where it reached No. 15.
-In the US, Stand By You was chosen as the second single from the album and was released in late June; the song was later recorded by S Club 7 on their album 7.
+The second single from the album, "Ladidi Ladida", was certified gold in Australia, where it reached No. 15.
+In the US, "Stand by You" was chosen as the second single from the album and was released in late June.
 S.O.A.P. won two of their four nominations at the 1999 Danish Music Awards: best new act and best pop album for Not Like Other Girls.
+Their fourth and final single from their debut album was the eponymous track "Not Like Other Girls", which was featured as a bonus track on the soundtrack for Songs from Dawson's Creek.

 S.O.A.P. opened for the Backstreet Boys on their Backstreet's Back Tour in 1998 at 25 venues in the US between 8 July and 14 August.

-In 1999 they recorded the Christmas song Let Love Be Love alongside Juice and Christina featuring Remee.
+In 1999, they recorded the Christmas song "Let Love Be Love" alongside Juice and Christina featuring Remee.
 The song remains popular at Christmas time in Denmark, where it charted in 2007 and again in 2011 at No. 20 and No. 34 respectively.
 The song was certified gold by the International Federation of the Phonographic Industry in December 2013.
 They were also selected by Australian duo Savage Garden to be the opening act on their 2000 European tour.
-In 2000 they released their second and final album, Miracle.
-The album was less successful than their debut, with its lead single, S.O.A.P.
-Is In The Air, only charting in Denmark and Sweden, where it reached No. 3 and No. 25 respectively.
+In 2000, they released their second and final album, Miracle.
+The album was less successful than their debut, with its lead single, "S.O.A.P.
+Is in the Air" only charting in Denmark and Sweden, where it reached No. 3 and No. 25 respectively.
 S.O.A.P. sold nearly two million albums worldwide.
-In 2012 they were described by Eurovision as one of Denmark's most successful musical exports.